insqu/sc/UPDATE-unfinished.md

 ## creating a script to deploy our contract

-Recall from last time that we have a scripts directory containing our javscript code to deploy our contract.
+Recall from last time that we have a scripts directory containing our JavaScript code to deploy our contract.

 From our main `sc2` directory, we can change to our `scripts` directory with `cd scripts`.

-Then we will create the file: `vim sc_deploy.js`, and copy in the folling code.
+Then we will create the file: `vim sc_deploy.js`, and copy in the following code.

 ```js
 const hre = require("hardhat");